App & Browser Testing Made Easy

 How to Automate Accessibility Testing?

-While for testing accessibility features it is important to take real user conditions into account, for identifying all the bottlenecks in the accessibility that could hamper the user experience of the differently-abled users.
-Hence, testing accessibility on emulators and simulators might not suffice the purpose, and one has to test on real devices for understanding the extent of accessibility that the UI offers and how the end-user experiences it.
+While testing accessibility features, it is important to consider real user conditions to identify all the bottlenecks in the accessibility that could hamper the user experience of differently-abled users.
+Hence, testing accessibility on emulators and simulators might not suffice the purpose.
+One has to test on real devices to understand the extent of accessibility that the UI offers and how the end-user experiences it.

-Testing on physical devices might be very costly as maintaining devices in-house becomes difficult for the companies.
+Testing on physical devices might be costly as in-house maintenance becomes difficult for companies.
 This is where testing on a real device cloud can offer testing under real user conditions cost-effectively.
-Solutions like Browserstack Automate, can be used as it offers 3000+ real browser device combinations to offer a wider coverage with advanced accessibility features like screen readers.
+Solutions like Browserstack Automate can be used as it offers 3000+ real browser device combinations to offer a wider coverage with advanced accessibility features like screen readers.

 To perform automated accessibility testing with BrowserStack Automate, you will need to perform the following steps: